rdhadda/the-tech-spot/TESTING.md

 Testing was continuous throughout the website build.
 I used Chrome developer tools to identify and address any issues as they arose.

-- My automated testing consisted of using W3C Validator, JSHint, Lighthouse, Wave and the CI Linter Python.
+- My automated testing consisted of using W3C Validator, JSHint, Lighthouse, Wave the CI Linter Python and Coverage (Django Unit Testing).
 - I then manually tested the user stories along with the functionality of the website.

 ## Automated Testing

 ### W3C Validator

 ### JavaScript Validator

 All test successfully passed.